create3000/x_ite/docs/Accessing-the-External-Browser.md

 ## Introduction

 There is the X3D object which is always available, it expects one function handler that is called when the browsers (&lt;X3DCanvas&gt; elements) are ready, and a second function handler, that is called if an error occurred.
 These two arguments are optional.
-The return value of the X3D function is a Promise.
+The return value of the X3D function is a Promise, which can be used instead of the arguments.

 ```js
 Promise X3D ([callback[, errorCallback]]);